Initial/Refresher Course "SMALLLITHIUMMETAL"

 To be invoiced or pay by Purchase Order, please register here: REGISTER

 The regulations that govern transportation of Lithium Batteries are constantly evolving.
-This online course includes the very latest regulatory updates including the March 29, 2017 release of HM-215N (latest 49 CFR Update) and the 2018 IATA Dangerous Goods Regulations (59th Edition).
-This session covers all regulatory requirements for the transportation (air, rail or ground) of small and medium lithium metal (non-rechargeable) batteries.
+This online course includes the very latest regulatory updates including the DOT hazmat (49 CFR) in effect on January 1, 2019 and the 2019 IATA Dangerous Goods Regulations (60th Edition).
+This session covers all regulatory requirements for the transportation (air, rail or ground) of small and medium lithium metal batteries.

-Small lithium metal cells have a maximum lithium metal content of 1 grams per cell when shipped ground and air.
-Small lithium metal batteries have a maximum lithium metal content of 2 grams of lithium per battery when shipped ground and air.
+Small lithium metal cells contain a maximum of 1 gram of lithium metal per cell when shipped ground and air.
+Small lithium metal batteries contain a maximum of 2 grams of lithium metal when shipped ground and air.

-Medium lithium metal cells have a maximum lithium metal content of 5 grams per cell when shipped domestic US ground only.
-Medium lithium metal batteries have a maximum lithium metal content of 25 grams of lithium per battery when shipped domestic US ground only.
+Medium lithium metal cells contain a maximum of 5 grams of lithium per cell when shipped domestic US ground only.
+Medium lithium metal batteries contain a maximum of 25 grams of lithium metal per battery when shipped domestic US ground only.

-This session addresses the following topics specific to Lithium Metal Batteries:
+This session addresses the following topics sepcific to Lithium Metal Batteries:

 - Differentiating lithium metal vs. lithium ion batteries.